What is XRP?

 How is XRP different from Bitcoin?

-Speed and low cost are the main advantages that XRP has over cryptocurrencies like Bitcoin, where batch of transactions takes 10 minutes to clear.
+Speed and low cost are the main advantages that XRP has over cryptocurrencies like Bitcoin, where a batch of transactions takes 10 minutes to clear.
 At peak hours, transactions can take a couple of hours.
 On the other hand, XRP’s blockchain can process about 1,500 transactions per second.

 Bitcoin transactions are processed by a vast network of power-hungry computers.
 To ensure that miners remain profitable, Bitcoin users must foot their bills by paying hefty transaction fees.
 A single transaction can cost upward of $50.
 Meanwhile, XRP transactions cost less than a dollar.